nahiid/TAGI/README.md

 ```
 make install
 ```
-Or you can install `poetry` and run the follwing command.
+Or you can install `poetry` and run the follwing commands.

 ```
 poetry lock -n && poetry export --without-hashes > requirements.txt
+poetry install -n
 ```
 ## Test
 For running tests run the following command.